 Figure 1.
 Schematic cross-sections (not to scale) identifying the geometry and variable thickness of the Leduc HSU.
 Triassic, Jurassic, and Carboniferous strata (excluding the Banff and Exshaw formations) have not been subdivided at the scale of these cross-sections.
 The location of the Peace River Arch (PRA) is shown on cross-section A-A'.

 Acknowledgements

 Data processing support by S. Stewart.
-Water driving force map created by A. Singh.
 Base data from the Atlas of Canada (Natural Resources Canada, 2012) and Spatial Data Warehouse, Ltd.